asyncapi/website/pages/docs/tutorials/configure-asyncapi-kafka.md

 ### Define Channels and Operations

-Next, let's move on to the channels and operations section.
+Next, let's move on to the `channels` and `operations` section.
 The channel addresses are the topics in Kafka, they are the routes to which your API will be sending/receiving.
-The Operations section is used to describe a specific operation like how the services must interact with the channels.
+The `operations` section is used to describe how your application interacts with the channels.

 ```
 operations:
   onUserSignedUp:
     action: receive
     channel:
-      $ref: "#/channels/userSignedUp"
+      $ref: '#/channels/userSignedUp'

 channels:
   userSignedUp:
-    description: When the User Signs up
+    description: This channel contains a message per each user who signs up in our application.
-    address: 'user_signedup'
+    address: user_signedup
     messages:
       userSignedUp:
-        $ref: "#/components/messages/userSignedUp"
+        $ref: '#/components/messages/userSignedUp'
 ```

 In the above snippet:

-- The `operation` object specifies onUserSignedUp operation.
-The `action` property suggests that the operation will be receiving the information.
+- The `onUserSignedUp` object specifies the nature of the operation.
+The `action` property indicates that our application will be receiving the information.
 The `channel` property points to the channel where the operation occurs.

-- The `channels` object describes the userSignedUp event, where your API will be sending/receiving the information and the associated message definition.
-The `address` field represents the path of the channel and the `messages` field describes the structure of the message.
+- The `userSignedUp` object inside `channels` describes the Kafka topic where our application will be receiving the information and the associated message definition.
+The `address` field represents the actual name of the Kafka topic.
+The `messages` field describes the expected messages in that topic.

 ### Define Messages and Schemas